 Solar Activity & Space Weather

 Real-time space weather monitoring from NOAA SWPC.
 Track solar wind speed, Bz polarity, proton density, X-ray flux, and solar flare activity.
-View NASA SDO/AIA solar imagery and 3-day geomagnetic forecasts for aurora visibility and electromagnetic conditions.
+View NASA SDO/AIA solar imagery and geomagnetic forecasts for aurora visibility and electromagnetic conditions.

 Sun is transiting